Simplecodez/instagram-clone-post/README.md

 ## Description

 This is an overly simplistic application showing basic CRUD operations using Nestjs, GraphQL and TypeORM.
-Nestjs is a Node.js framework built on top of Express.js.
-Its makes writing modular and maintainable codes easy.
+Nestjs is a Nodejs framework built on top of Express.js.
+It makes writing modular and maintainable codes easy.
-The GraphQL is a query language used as a substitute to the traditional REST APIs.
+The GraphQL is a query language used as a substitute to traditional REST APIs.
 It gets you exactly what you requested for without over fetching.
-TypeORM is an ORM that maps tables to models.
+TypeORM is an ORM package that maps tables to models.
 It abstracts the database connection layer, tables and column creation.

 ## Installation